 Global prevalence is not known but population-based studies have been performed and prevalence can be extrapolated at approximately 1/300,000.
 AVED is the second most frequently inherited cerebellar ataxia in North Africa.
-As vitamin E deficiency might bring protection against malaria, it could explain a higher prevalence of AVED in Plasmodium infested areas.
+As vitamin E deficiency might bring protection against malaria (see this term), it could explain a higher prevalence of AVED in Plasmodium infested areas.

 AVED presents generally between ages 5 and 20 years with variable phenotype and severity.
 Progressive spino-cerebellar ataxia, areflexia and loss of proprioception, mainly in distal joint position and of vibration sense, induce a noticeable clumsiness and imbalance.
 Patients may have a characteristic head titubation.
 Tendon reflexes are dramatically reduced and extensor plantar reflexes are frequent.
 Cerebellar impairment frequently manifests as dysmetria, dysdiadochokinesia and dysarthria.
 Decreased visual acuity with retinitis pigmentosa may be seen.
 In some cases, disease onset is late (> 30 years) and the course is milder.
 On the contrary, in early-onset cases, the course is more severe, with an increased risk of cardiomyopathy.
 Overall, the clinical picture of AVED is close to that of Friedreich's ataxia (see this term).